-Chelating agents such as EGTA and EDTA can be used for elution.
-They cause protein elution by stripping the metal ions from the medium.
-The target protein pool will then include Ni^{2+} ions.
-In this case, the Ni^{2+} ions can be removed by using a desalting column.
-See Table 3, on page 7.
+EGTA and EDTA can be used for elution.
+Chelating agents such as EGTA and EDTA cause protein elution by stripping the metal ions from the medium.
+The target protein pool will then include $Ni^{2+}$ ions.

 Elution with ammonium chloride or histidine has also been reported.